 You’d think I don’t have a very good opinion of career marketing firms, wouldn’t you ;-)?
 All of this is certainly not to say that there are no reputable firms out there.
 I would just be very circumspect before agreeing to work with one.
 If you decide to go with one of these services, I strongly urge you to get in writing exactly what they will provide for the money, and especially the terms for a refund.
 You should have a contact assigned to you and should deal with that person exclusively.
 That person should be reasonably accessible.
 You should inquire about their contacts and track record in your career field.
 And ask if they will prorate the fee if you find a job quickly on your own.”

-Following are just a few articles and resources that provide further information on career marketing scammers.
+A quick Google search will reveal numerous articles and resources that provide further information on career marketing scammers.
 (Beware that there are some pretty unhappy consumers commenting on some of these sites, and their language may be offensive.)
-If you do a quick Google search, you will find much more information.

 Please understand that I do not personally endorse what is said on any of these sites and that I have not personally had a bad experience with any of these firms.
 However, I feel that the consistent negative experiences related to me by clients and prospective clients over many years, input from numerous career transition professionals in my network, along with articles written by career experts whom I consider reputable and reliable make it incumbent on me to make sure my executive clients are aware of the potential dangers out there.